dbritos/Network-mesh-emulator/README.md

 1. Install all of the necessary Python modules listed above.
 Many of them are available via pip and/or apt-get.
 2. Install Virtualbox.
-3. Configure OpenWrt virtual machine.
+3. Add a Host-only Network (vboxnet0) in Virtualbox -> Preferences -> Network
-4. Install VirtualBox
+4. Install vde_switch with the patch.
-5. Install vde_switch with the patch.
+5. Import the provided OpenWrt virtual machine (openwrt.ova).
 6. Run the program $>python simmeshv11.py

 ####Basic usage